 No matter if you have one hundred, one thousand, or even ten thousand items in your Amazon inventory, having your items priced competitively is one of the best ways to increase profits.
 No matter how long your inventory has been sitting in an Amazon warehouse, it’s very likely that new competition has come into the picture.
 Once you learn how to reprice your inventory, then it’s time to put that knowledge to work for you.
 Today I want to teach you my 6 most profitable strategies for repricing inventory.

 2. Reprice “high quantity” inventory – This one always gives me a big boost in my number of sales and helps me avoid potential long term storage fees.
 Sort your inventory by clicking on the “available” column.
 Click on the little triangle under the word “available” to sort that column from most to least.
 Currently, the item I have the most inventory for has 47 items and a great rank.
 I’m only a few dollars above the lowest FBA price, so if I competitively reprice that item, then I’ll see an immediate boost in sales.
-Remember, twice a year (February 15 and August 15) FBA charges a long term storage fee for all items that have been at their fulfillment centers for 6 months or longer.
-This long term storage fee for 6 months is $11.25 per cubic foot… and the fee for 12 months is $22.50 per cubic foot, so it’s a fee you definitely want to avoid at all costs.
+Remember, after your inventory has been in an Amazon warehouse for over 12 months, Amazon will charge you a long term storage fee for these items.
+This long term storage fee is $22.50 per cubic foot, so it’s a fee you definitely want to avoid at all costs.

 3. Reprice “high priced” inventory – This one is my favorite, because it usually brings me high dollar profits fast!
 Sort your inventory by price by clicking on the “Your Price” column.
 Again, click on the little triangle to sort your price from highest to lowest.
 Most of the time, my price is still very close to the current low FBA price, but other times, my price is way above the current low FBA price.
 I do the necessary research and price competitively.
 Almost as soon as I reprice my high priced items, I get sales.
 Of course, not all of my high-priced inventory sells out, but the increase in sales of high priced items definitely increases my net payout for that payment cycle.